Gümüş (TV series): Plot

 After the death of his girlfriend in a car accident, Mehmet's grandfather suggests that he marry Gümüş, who has loved Mehmet since childhood.
 Initially happy about the marriage, Gümüş despairs when she realizes that his heart is not in it.
 Eventually, Mehmet falls in love with her, and her dream comes true.

 Cast

 Popularity

-In Saudi Arabia, 3-4 million viewers admit to watching the program daily on the Saudi-owned MBC channel.
-The show's final episode attracted a record 85 million Arab viewers when it aired last Aug.
-30.
+In Saudi Arabia, three to four million viewers reported watching the program daily on the Saudi-owned MBC channel.
+The show's final episode attracted a record 85 million Arab viewers when it aired on August 30, 2008.

-The success of Gümüş for MBC has sparked a boom in dubbed Turkish dramas across many leading Arab sat-casters.
+The success of Gümüş for MBC sparked a boom in dubbed Turkish dramas across many leading Arab sat-casters.
 MBC even launched a pay-TV channel in partnership with pay-TV platform Showtime Arabia entirely dedicated to Gümüş that allows viewers to watch episodes of the sudser around the clock.

-In Bulgaria, Gümüş is also very popular and every episode is watched by at least 2 million viewers.
-In the result of its popularity, Songül Öden came to Bulgaria and was a guest in the Bulgarian TV shows "Dancing Stars 2" and "Slavi Show".
+In Bulgaria, Gümüş was also very popular and every episode was watched by at least 2 million viewers.
+As a result of its popularity, Songül Öden came to Bulgaria and was a guest in the Bulgarian TV shows "Dancing Stars 2" and "Slavi Show".